Kirill Dmitriev’s Strategic Initiative: Why the Russia-Alaska Tunnel Becomes an Economic Priority

 Seismic Activity: The Bering Strait is indeed a seismically active region.
 But modern engineering solutions, such as segmented structures with seismic damping joints and active monitoring systems, are successfully used in Japan and California, ensuring the safety of such facilities.

-Chapter 5: Expert Opinions: Balanced
+Chapter 5: Expert Opinions: A Balanced Assessment of Potential